 Role at ANSTO

-After completing his PhD in Chemistry in 2007 at the University of Western Australia under the supervision of Prof. George Koutsantonis and Prof. Jack Harrowfield, Nigel remained at UWA until June 2010 working as a postdoctoral research associate in the Chemistry and Pharmacy Disciplines.
+After completing his PhD in Chemistry in 2007 at the University of Western Australia under the supervision of Prof. George Koutsantonis and Prof. Jack Harrowfield, Nigel remained at UWA until June 2010 working as a postdoctoral research associate in the Chemistry and Pharmacy Disciplines working on a new class of antibiotics, environmental monitoring standards and nanomedicines.

 Nigel joined ANSTO in July 2010 as a Postdoctoral Research Fellow supported by the CRC for Biomedical Imaging Development.
-In June 2011 he moved to the role of organic chemist in ANSTO Lifesciences and has continued to develop the radiochemistry capability in radiometal research.
+In June 2011 he transitioned to the role of organic chemist in ANSTO Lifesciences.
+During this time he matured the capabilities to undertake radiometal-based radiochemistry at ANSTO.

 Research interests and areas of expertise

-Nigel’s research interests lie in rational radiometal ligand development, novel bioconjugation methods, production and separation of PET and therapeutic radionuclides, and use medical and industrial use of radiometals.
-He has expertise in synthetic inorganic and organic chemistry, radiochemistry and a proficiency in a broad range of physical characterisation and separation techniques, including multinuclear NMR, UV-Vis-NIR, IR and fluorescence spectroscopy, analytical and preparative HPLC, SEC/GPC, GC, GC-MS, electrochemistry, ion-exchange and size-exclusion chromatography.
+Nigel’s research interests lie in rational radiometal ligand development, novel bioconjugation methods, production and separation of radionuclides, and the use medical and industrial use of radiometals.
+He has expertise in synthetic inorganic and organic chemistry, radiochemistry and proficiency in a broad range of physical characterisation and separation techniques, including multinuclear NMR, UV-Vis-NIR, IR and fluorescence spectroscopies, preparative HPLC, SEC/GPC, GC, GC-MS, electrochemistry, ion-exchange and size-exclusion chromatography.

 Nigel’s key international collaborators in the area of radiometals include Prof Jason Lewis and A/Prof Kishore Pillarsetty at the Memorial Sloan Kettering Cancer Centre in New York.